 \subsection{Oracle-based Peeling Decoder Analysis using the Regular Ensemble $\mathcal{G}_{\rm reg}^N(R, {d})$}

-In this section, we show that if the redundancy parameter $\eta=R/K$ and the left regular degree ${d}$ are chosen properly for the regular graph ensemble $\mathcal{G}_{\rm reg}^N(R, {d})$, then for an arbitrary $K$-sparse signal $\mathbf{x}$, all the edges of the {\it pruned graph} can be peeled off in ${O}(K)$ peeling iterations {\it with high probability}.
+In this section, we show that for the compressed sensing problem, if the redundancy parameter $\eta=R/K$ and the left regular degree ${d}$ are chosen properly for the regular graph ensemble $\mathcal{G}_{\rm reg}^N(R, {d})$, then for an arbitrary $K$-sparse signal $\mathbf{x}$, all the edges of the {\it pruned graph} can be peeled off in ${O}(K)$ peeling iterations {\it with high probability}.
+The formal statement is given in Theorem \ref{thm_peeling_decoder}.
 In other words, we show that as long as the {\it full graph} is chosen properly, the {\it pruned graph} can lead to successful decoding with high probability for any given sparse signal.
-Our analysis is similar to the arguments in \cite{luby2001efficient,richardson2001capacity} using the so-called {\it density evolution} analysis from modern coding theory, which tracks the average density\footnote{The density here refers to fraction of the remaining edges, or namely, the number of remaining edges divided by the total number of edges in the graph.} of the remaining edges in the pruned graph at each peeling iteration of the algorithm.
+Our analysis is similar to the arguments in \cite{luby2001efficient,richardson2001capacity} using the {\it density evolution} analysis from modern coding theory, which tracks the average density\footnote{The density here refers to fraction of the remaining edges, or namely, the number of remaining edges divided by the total number of edges in the graph.} of the remaining edges in the pruned graph at each peeling iteration of the algorithm.